BMW: We don't want Apple or Google taking over all the vehicle interactions - this is definitely our space

-(Pocket-lint) - BMW has been at the forefront of a number of Apple developments in automotive in recent years, often the first brand to offer more advanced functions that the iPhone offers.
+BMW has been at the forefront of a number of Apple developments in automotive in recent years, often the first brand to offer more advanced functions that the iPhone offers.

 It was first to offer wireless Apple CarPlay - and indeed wasn't interested in offering Android Auto until that too could be wireless - but it was also the first brand to support Apple CarKey having worked together to establish the standard that underpins it.